rdegges/okta.github.io/hugo/content/blog/build-a-preact-app-with-authentication.md

 ---
 layout: blog_post
+title: "Build a Preact App with Authentication"
 author: leebrandt
 date: 2017-10-19T00:00:00Z
-tags:
+tags: [react, preact, javascript, security]
-- react
-- preact
-- javascript
-- security
-title: Build a Preact App with Authentication
 ---

 React is a fast, and lightweight library, which has led to fast adoption across the SPA (single-page app) ecosystem.
 Preact is an even lighter-and-faster